mgnolde/geotrimesh/README.md

 # geoTriMesh

-Converts GIS data to colored 3D meshes (X3D)
+geoTriMesh converts GIS data to colored 3D meshes (X3D).
+The library is intended to help to bridge the gap between geospatial data and 3D modelling.

 Installation: